-Hailey Baldwin Reportedly ‘Unfazed’ By Fiancé Justin Bieber’s Angel Tattoo Of Ex Selena Gomez
+Hailey Baldwin Reportedly ‘Unfazed’ By Fiance Justin Bieber’s Angel Tattoo Of Ex, Selena Gomez

 Bieber and Gomez, famously dubbed “Jelena” by the media, were each other’s first loves and engaged in an on-off relationship that began in 2010 and spanned eight years.
 The two called it quits for good back in March.
 Since news of her ex’s engagement became public, sources close to the “Back To You” singer have said that Gomez is completely over Bieber and is focusing on her own happiness.

-To further prove his love to his fiancé, the “Somebody To Love” singer has apparently “promised” to get a tattoo in her honor.
+To further prove his love to his fiance, the “Somebody To Love” singer has apparently “promised” to get a tattoo in her honor.

 “He promised to get a tattoo for Hailey, something as a forever reminder of their love.
 They might even get matching tattoos.
 Either way, Hailey’s good, she feels very secure with Justin and nothing is going to take away from that.”

-Talk about commitment.
 The couple took off for a Miami getaway on Friday and were spotted getting cozy by their hotel’s pool on Saturday.
 While there is no word yet as to when their wedding will take place, the two have reportedly already started planning for their walk down the aisle.